 Feel free to discuss these new features on the forums:

-These folders need Read & Write permissions to function properly.
+These folders need Read & Write permissions to be reset correctly in order for Premiere Pro (and other Adobe audio and video applications) to function properly.
 So how do you do that?

 - In the Library go to Preferences and locate the Adobe folder.